OhadRubin/mountain-goap-python/all_in_one.md

             self._remove_from_node_cache(node)
             return node.Data

-    # /// <summary>
-    # /// Enqueue the item with the given priority, without calling lock(_queue) or AddToNodeCache(node)
-    # /// This is an internal helper for C# that is absorbed into public enqueue in Python
-    # /// </summary>
-    # private SimpleNode EnqueueNoLockOrCache(TItem item, TPriority priority)
     def _enqueue_no_lock_or_cache(self, item: TItem, priority: TPriority) -> _SimpleNode:
         """
         Internal helper: Enqueue the item without external locking/caching logic.